ruby/www.ruby-lang.org/en/news/_posts/2019-03-05-multiple-vulnerabilities-in-rubygems.md

 ## Workarounds

+In principle, you should upgrade your Ruby installation to the latest version.
-RubyGems 2.7.6.2/2.7.9/3.0.3 or later includes the fix for the vulnerabilities, so upgrade RubyGems to the latest version.
+RubyGems 3.0.3 or later includes the fix for the vulnerabilities, so upgrade RubyGems to the latest version if you can’t upgrade Ruby itself.

 ```
 gem update --system